-Global navigation is on the roadmap for Office 365/SharePoint Online but is not yet available.
-(Check the Office 365 Roadmap for this and other features that are in development, rolling out, or launched).
-Until global navigation is available, there are several ways to create a global navigation experience for your modern SharePoint intranet:
+Global navigation is not yet available.
+Until it is available, there are several ways to create a global navigation experience for your modern SharePoint intranet:

 Create a custom SharePoint Framework Extension to deliver and apply global navigation to each new site as it is created.

 Create a “navigation” site (e.g. your intranet “home” site) and use the logo in the suite bar and a Featured Site link on SharePoint Home to make it easy for people to navigate to the “home” site from every destination site in your tenant.